Lighting and Rendering

 Get feedback on this and other learning tasks at the next Live Session – check the Live Session calendar for dates and times.

 When lighting an environment using a direct lighting workflow, the number of lights and attributes the lighting artist must track can quickly get out of hand.
-To help keep lighting scenes organised and straightforward, we need to break downlights and their effect on a shot into several different categories and work on each category one at a time, slowly building up the lighting in the shot.
+To help keep lighting scenes organised and straightforward, you need to break downlights and their effect on a shot into several different categories and work on each category one at a time, slowly building up the lighting in the shot.

-Click on the headings below to view the different lighting effect categories used in lighting workflow.
+Select the headings below to view the different lighting effect categories used in lighting workflow.

 Think of the key lights as your scene's main, most obvious light source.
 For example: